-Former DeKalb Superintendent Devon Horton arrested for assault, child cruelty
+Former DeKalb Superintendent Devon Horton arrested for assaulting wife

-DEKALB COUNTY, Ga. - The former DeKalb County Schools superintendent has been arrested, according to jail records.
+DEKALB COUNTY, Ga. - The former DeKalb County Schools superintendent has been arrested for allegedly assaulting his wife in front of children, according to the DeKalb County Police Department.

 What we know: